mhdSid/gulp/README.md

+# gulp-project-automation

+# Installation

+  Open up the terminal, and run these commands

+    mv ~/Desktop/path-to-my-project/gulp-project-automation/**/  ~/Desktop/path-to-my-project/

+    rm -rf "gulp-project-automation"

+    bower install (Optional: in case there's no bower.json file in the current project)

+    npm install

+    Then, run

+      gulp env-development

+      gulp env-build

+    For Testing, run

+      karma start karma.conf.js (Results can be seen successfully passed using karma-spec-reporter)

-# gulp
+# About this Gulp

-This Gulp file prepares an app to be ready for publishing.
+    This Gulp file prepares an AngularJs app that is mixed with Typescript to be ready for publishing.

-The app first passes through a first phase which is the development phase, and then it goes through another phase which is the building phase.
+    The App passes through two phases

+        Development Phase

+        Building/Production Phase

-In the development phase all Typescript files are compiled, all Less files are converted to CSS, browser prefixes are added to the CSS file, all bower components are added to the index.html, and all JS/CSS scripts are also added to the index.html.
-In addition, two watchers are implemented to watch for all Typescript and Less changes in files.
+    In the development phase all Typescript files are compiled, all Less files are converted to CSS, browser prefixes are added to the main CSS file, all bower components are added to the index.html, and all JS/CSS scripts are also added to the index.html.

+    Two watchers are also implemented to watch for all Typescript and Less changes in files.
-Any new .ts file will be compiled and added automatically to the index.html thourhg a specific additional watcher.
-Once it's deleted, it will be removed from the index.html.
+    Any new TS file will be compiled and added automatically to the index.html through a specific additional watcher.
+Once a TS file is deleted, it will be automatically removed from the index.html.
+    BrowserSync module is also implemented that reloads the browser on any file change.

-In the building phase images are compressed, HTML/CSS/JS files are minifed, fonts are copied to the build destination, angular dependencies get fixed, and html files are added to the angular template cache to minimize
+    In the building phase images are compressed, HTML/CSS/JS files are minifed, fonts are copied to the build destination, angular dependencies get fixed, and html files are added to the angular template cache to minimize Ajax calls.
-Ajax calls.

-Sources to the files can be simply specified in the gulp.config.js

-This gulp file takes into consideration the following App structure:

-Note: In the first phase the root folder is Development, and in the last phase the root folder is Build
+# App Structure

  App

   _public

     Img